-My research focuses upon different topics, in the fields of evolutionary and comparative genomics and ecological genomics.
+My research focuses upon different topics, in the fields of evolutionary and functional genomics.

-Specifically, the following lines of research summarize my academic activity:
+Specifically, the following lines of research summarize my most recent research activity:

-Evolutionary genomics of gene regulation: Recent advances in High Throughput DNA sequencing (NGS) revolutionized the field of genomics, opening tons of new possibilities for understanding the function and the evolution of genomes.
-In this context, I focus on the evolution of cis-regulatory elements, with a particular interest on enhancers and promoters in humans and other primates.
-Using techniques like ChIP-seq and RNA-seq, I am interested in cis-regulatory elements (CREs) active and poised in the primate genomes, trying to address some of the following questions: 1) what are the tempo and mode of cis-regulatory evolution in primates?
-2) Are CREs evolving uniformly and at a steady rate across the lineage?
-3) what are the genomics features determining whether a given CRE needs to be evolutionarily conserved across primates?
-4) To what extent transposable elements (TEs) contribute to the primate regulatory network?
+Evolution of gene regulation: Recent advances in High Throughput sequencing (NGS) revolutionized the field of genomics, opening tons of new possibilities towards a better understanding of how the metazoan genomes work.
+In this context, I focus on the evolution of cis-regulatory elements (CREs) in humans and other primates.
+Using techniques as ChIP-seq, ATAC-seq and RNA-seq, I am interested in unveiling how CREs evolved in the primate lineage, trying to address some of the following big picture questions: 1) what are the tempo and mode of cis-regulatory evolution in primates?
+2) what determines whether a given CRE needs to be evolutionarily conserved across species?
+3) To what extent transposable elements generate regulatory novelty in the primate gene regulation?

-Enhancer and enhancer RNAs (eRNAs) configuration during organismal differentiation: Understanding how cell differentiate from a pluripotent progenitor is a key question in biology and evolution.
-Specifically, I am interested in how cis-regulatory elements reprogram and reorganize in the different steps of organismal differentiation.
-I take advantage of NGS approaches like GRO-seq, ATAC-seq and ChIP-seq to address these questions, in different biological systems, with a particular interest on the role of enhancer RNAs.
-Further, I’m investigating the contribution of a master regulator like Integrator in the above described processes.
+Enhancer dynamics in cell fate determination: Understanding how cell differentiate from a pluripotent progenitor is a key question in biology.
+Specifically, I am interested in how cis-regulatory elements, and in particular enhancers, are reprogrammed by transcription factors and protein complexes to fine-tune cell fate determination and organismal development.
+I take advantage of cutting-edge genomic techniques as GRO-seq, ATAC-seq, RNA-seq, and ChIP-seq to address these questions, in different biological systems, with a particular interest for the hematopoietic compartment.